JackPotat0/jackpotat0.github.io/docs/game.md

 | C | C | A+ | A |  |

 #### Danganronpa: Trigger Happy Havoc
-Yeah it's a genre defining classic.
-Game is oozing with style and personality, from the art and presentation.
+Yeah it's a genre defining classic, with endless supplies of hope and despair.
+Game is oozing with style and personality, from the art to the presentation.
 The main plot is really solid without much to complain.
-Nonstop debate is a cool way to simulate a debate.
-Characterization could have been less tropy but it's whatever.
+Class trial is a simply creative and brilliant gamification of a debate (Bullet time is pretty ass though).
+Characterization could have been less tropey but it's whatever.
+Makoto is not too interesting of a self insert but does have some redeeming traits (which I cant remember for the moment).
 It definitely suffers from the Madoka Effect where the shock value is completely lost due to its popularity.
+The music helped create the very specific vibe and made for a very immersive experience.
+BOX 15 is absolutely godly.

 | Story/Plot    | Characters    | Gameplay  | Music        | Best Girls/Boys |
 | ------------- | ------------- | --------- | ------------ | --------------- |